- Retina Research Foundation

 Research Interests

 It is commonly believed that the ability to regenerate neurons in vertebrates is an exclusive property of non-mammalian species such as fish and amphibians.
 However, in recent years, spiny mice (Acomys) have become the focus of intense research for their enhanced wound repair and regenerative ability in many tissues.
 This raises the question of whether these mammals might regenerate retinal neurons in response to damage.
-We have obtained preliminary data that this may indeed be the case.
+Dr. Morris has obtained preliminary data that this may indeed be the case.

 The purpose of this project is to test the hypothesis that the spiny mouse possesses the capacity to regenerate retinal neurons in response to damage, and to take the first steps in determining the underlying biological mechanism.
 This study may identify promising avenues for promoting regeneration in human patients with retinal degenerative diseases.